cehoffman/sinatra-respond_to/README.md

 There a few options available for configuring the default behavior of respond\_to using Sinatra's `set` utility.

-* **default\_charset - utf-8**
-      Assumes all text documents are encoded using this character set.
-      This can be overridden within the respond_to block for the appropriate format
 * **default\_content - :html**
       When a user vists a url without an extension, for example /post this will be the assumed content to serve first.
 Expects a symbol as used in setting content_type.